norenh/SimpleTester/README.txt

-find - returns true if element is found asserttxt - do getText() on element and check against "text" assertval  - do getValue() on element and check against "value" click - click() on element type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text")
+find - returns true if element is found asserttxt - do getText() on element and check against "text" assertatr  - do getAttribute on "attribute" of element compare against "value" assertcss - do getCssValue on "property" of element compare against "value" click - click() on element type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text")